-- Vocabulary of Business Terms: Understand and utilize a comprehensive vocabulary of business/marketing terms. - Oral and Written Communication: Communicate effectively in a variety of business situations both orally and in writing - Critical Thinking of Business Issues Develop the critical thinking skills necessary to address complex business/marketing issues - Integrated Business Planning: Demonstrate an understanding of the integrated business/marketing planning process.
+- Understand and utilize a comprehensive vocabulary of business/marketing terms. - Communicate effectively in a variety of business situations both orally and in writing. - Develop the critical thinking skills necessary to address complex business/marketing issues. - Demonstrate an understanding of the integrated business/marketing planning process.